putitsimply/christian-bible-explained/micah.md

 One well known part of Micah is a promise about a future ruler coming from Bethlehem.
 Christians later connect this to Jesus, while Jewish readers may understand it as hope for a future David-like king who would lead with justice.

 So overall, Micah is a mix of warning and comfort: it condemns corruption and cruelty, but it also insists that wrongdoing is not the end of the story, and that a better, fairer future is possible.

+## Big ideas

+* Justice is not optional: worship without fairness is criticised strongly.
+* The book mixes warning (consequences) with hope (restoration after disaster).
+* Different communities connect the “future ruler” passage to different expectations.